Great Lakes Shipwreck Museum Campus

 Lightkeepers Quarters - 1861

-Take a trip back in time on a guided tour of the fully restored 1861 Lightkeepers Quarters.
+Take a trip back in time on a tour of the fully restored 1861 Lightkeepers Quarters.
 You'll hear first-hand accounts of keepers and their families who manned this side-by-side duplex building while tending the light.
 The Lightkeepers Quarters features period furnishings, descriptive panels, extensive exhibits and artifacts from the days of the U.S. Lighthouse Service and the U.S. Life Saving Service.